simionsoft/SimionZoo/README.md

 Our goal is to build a Reinforcement Learning experimenting environment in which the user can conduct experiments using a GUI without needing to code, install any dependecies, or run a configuration process.

-The scope of the project is limited to:

-- Control problems with continuous action and states
+The focus of the project is set on solving control problems with continuous action and states using Reinforcement Learning methods.
-- State variables are numerical values

 The main features of the project can be summarized:

 - Parameter sweeps using 'forks' on the parameters
 - Real-time and off-line experiment visualization